-- 2.As of January 1, 2020, some of the consolidated company's Property, plant and equipment are based on the real estate valuation report issued by an external independent professional appraisal agency and the consolidated company's evaluation.
-The recoverable amount (net fair value) is less than the book value \$60,309, and the accumulative impairment has been listed as \$60,309.
-Based on the real estate appraisal report issued by an external independent professional appraisal agency (price date: December 31, 2020) and the consolidated company's evaluation in 2020, the consolidated company resumed part of the Property, plant and equipment at the beginning of the period and listed the impairment loss of \$60,309 at the beginning of the period, and incurred impairment losses decreased by \$7,349.
-In 2020, the total loss of impairment of some Property, plant and equipment was \$14,190, and the net amount of impairment loss in 2020 increased by \$6,841.
-Therefore, the impairment loss was recognized \$6,841 in 2020.
-As of December 31, 2021 and 2020, the recoverable amount (net fair value) of some of the consolidated company's Property, plant and equipment was less than the book value of \$67,150, and the accumulated impairment after deduction was \$67,150. - 3.According to the real estate appraisal report issued by an external independent professional appraisal agency and the consolidated company's evaluation, as of December 31, 2020, the total fair value of the above-mentioned Property, plant and equipment was \$6,116,343(including the fair value belongs to the second level was \$5,680,035 and the fair value belongs the the third level was 436,308), according to the appraisal results of the consolidated company, the fair value of the above property, plant and equipment as at December 31, 2021 has not changed significantly. - 4.Regarding the evaluation method of the fair value of Property, plant and equipment, the land in 2020 was mainly estimated by the comparison method and the income method or the land development analysis method (using each weight 30%~70%), and the building was estimated by the cost method and the income method or the comparison method (50% of each weight), the important assumption is the income capitalization rate (1.88%-4.77%) and the direct capitalization method of the income method (1.36%-3.74%).
+- 3.As of December 31, 2021, the recoverable amount (net fair value) of some of the consolidated company's Property, plant and equipment was less than the book value of \$67,150, and the accumulated impairment after deduction was \$67,150.
+In 2022, the consolidated company disposed of some of the impairment equipment, thus writing off the accumlated impairment \$126.
+At the end of 2022, according to the real estate valuation report issued by an external independent professional appraisal agency and the valuation results of the consolidated company, the above Property, plant and equipment impairment losses decreased by \$14,190, therefore was recognized reversal benefit \$14,190 in 2022.
+As of December 31, 2022, the recoverable amount (net fair value) of some of the consolidated company's Property, plant and equipment was less than the book value of \$52,834, and the accumulated impairment after deduction was \$52,834. - 4.According to the real estate appraisal report issued by an external independent professional appraisal agency and the consolidated company's evaluation, as of December 31, 2022, the total fair value of the above-mentioned Property, plant and equipment was \$6,607,472(including the fair value belongs to the second level was \$6,229,331 and the fair value belongs the the third level was 378,141); as of December 31, 2021, the total fair value of the above-mentioned Property, plant and equipment was \$6,116,343(including the fair value belongs to the second level was \$5,680,035 and the fair value belongs the the third level was \$436,308, according to the appraisal results of the consolidated company, the fair value of the above property, plant and equipment as at December 31, 2021 has not changed significantly. - 5.Regarding the evaluation method of the fair value of Property, plant and equipment, in 2022 the land was mainly estimated by the comparison method and the income method or the land development analysis method (using each weight 40%~60%), and the building was estimated by the cost method and the income method or the comparison method (50% of each weight), the important assumption is the income capitalization rate (1.88%-3.80%) and the direct capitalization method of the income method (1.36%-3.74%) ; in 2020 the land was mainly estimated by the comparison method and the income method or the land development analysis method (using each weight 30%~70%), and the building was estimated by the cost method and the income method or the comparison method and the income method or the land development analysis method (using each weight 30%~70%), and the building was estimated by the cost method and the income method or the comparison method (50% of each weight), the important assumption is the income capitalization rate (1.88%-4.77%) and the direct capitalization method of the income method (1.36%-3.74%).